rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

        ``046b6c7f-0b8a-43b9-b35d-6489e6daee91``.
    * - ``limit``
      - String
      - The maximum number of items to return.
-This parameter controls pagination.
-For example, a limit value of 50 specifies that a maximum of 50 product offering items is returned.
+The default value is ``100``.
+       For this method, you may also set the value for this parameter to ``infinite``.
    * - ``marker``
      - String
      - The starting point for the return data.
 This parameter controls